How's Your FICO?

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
-Some of the pieces in deciding your FICO score are:
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit.
+Some of the pieces in calculating your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone having a higher FICO score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double that of an individual with a superior credit score.

-How do you get a stronger score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 - Keep up with payments.
-Your FICO score plummets with each account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt transferred to one card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt sitting on one card.

-Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Orland Park Realtors, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Orland Park Realtors, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.